strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 ## Upgrade to a major version

-Run the upgrade tool with the `major` parameter to upgrade the project to the latest major version of Strapi:
+Run the upgrade tool with the `major` parameter to upgrade the project to the next major version of Strapi:

 ```bash
 npx @strapi/upgrade major